-Net unrealized gains and (losses) reported during fiscal 2015 on trading securities still held as of September 30, 2015, were \$(4,882,000).
-There were no transfers of investments between Level 1 and Level 2 during the year ended September 30, 2015.
+Net unrealized losses reported during fiscal 2015 on trading securities still held as of September 30, 2015, were \$(4,882,000).

 The carrying amounts of cash and cash equivalents, accounts receivable, accounts payable, customer deposits and accrued expenses approximate fair value because of the short-term nature of these items.